Please take a few moments to acquaint yourself with our guest tips and guidelines, or download a PDF version of our guest guidelines.

 No pets are allowed on campus.
 Certified companion animals and guide dogs are permitted.

-After loading or unloading, please move your vehicle to the Retreat Parking parking area as quickly as possible.
+After loading or unloading, please move your vehicle to the Retreat Parking area as quickly as possible.
 Parking in the cul-de-sac area by the dormitories or on the grass is not permitted.
 Parking on the roads or in the fire lanes is not permitted.

 - If you have mobility needs, please let your group coordinator know so they can arrange with us for suitable lodging.

 - If you have special dietary needs, please communicate your requirements to your group coordinator who will then provide the information to us.
-We are able to work with most types of food allergies, but if we are not able to provide all of what you need we will provide refrigerator space for your food.
+We are able to work with most types of food allergies, but if we are not able to provide all of what you need we will provide refrigerator space for your own food.

 - Using a bounty of sumptuous, mostly organic, locally grown, seasonal fruits and vegetables and sustainably raised fish and fowl, our kitchen team creates imaginative, eclectic menus that nourish the body, soothe the soul, and warm the heart.
 Lunches are vegetarian and dinners include fish or chicken as well as a vegetarian option.